contagon/handbook/handbook/10-aaronic-priesthood.md

 For information about how these guidelines apply to ministering companions, see [21.2.2](21-ministering.md#2122-ministering-assignments-for-youth).

-!
-Imageyoung men at church

 ### 10.8.2 Young Men with Disabilities

-Quorum leaders give special care to young men with disabilities. ](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  For information about helping these young men, see [disability.ChurchofJesusChrist.org](http://disability.churchofjesuschrist.org); see also [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities) in this handbook.
+Quorum leaders give special care to young men with disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about helping these young men, see [disability.ChurchofJesusChrist.org](http://disability.churchofjesuschrist.org); see also [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities) in this handbook.

 ### 10.8.3 Children and Youth Emblems